alvinardiansyahdev/alvinardiansyahdev/README.md

 ### Hi there 👋

-A passionate software engineer with expertise in Web Development since 2019, I leverage technology and innovation to build and improve teraMedik HIS, a cutting-edge health information system at Terakorp Indonesia.
+A passionate software engineer with expertise in Web Development since 2019.
 Eager to learn and collaborate, I'm seeking challenging projects that make a real-world impact.

 **Currently speak with:**
 - High Level: